-The 2016 Edition of the Nonelectronic Part Reliability Data publication (NPRD-2016) presents failure rate data on a wide variety of electrical assemblies and electromechanical/mechanical parts and assemblies.
-Compared to its predecessor NPRD-2011 publication, NPRD-2016 adds 138,000 new parts and over 370 billion part hours, representing approximately a 400% increase in content.
+The 2016 edition of the Nonelectronic Part Reliability Data publication (NPRD-2016) presents failure rate data on a wide variety of electrical assemblies and electromechanical/mechanical parts and assemblies.
+Compared to its predecessor NPRD-2011 publication, NPRD-2016 adds 138,000 new part types and over 370 billion part hours, representing approximately a 400% increase in content.
 The expanded part types and data in NPRD-2016 cover ground, airborne and naval environments.

 Failure Mode/Mechanism Distributions (FMD-2016)

-FMD-2016 Databook contains field failure mode and mechanism distribution data on a variety of electrical, mechanical, and electromechanical parts and assemblies.
+The FMD-2016 databook contains field failure mode and mechanism distribution data on a variety of electrical, mechanical, and electromechanical parts and assemblies.
 This data can be used to assist in the performance of reliability analyses and assessments such as Failure Modes, Effects and Criticality Analysis (FMECA) and Fault Tree Analysis (FTA).

 Electronic Parts Reliability Data (EPRD-2014)

 This document contains reliability data on both commercial and military electronic components for use in reliability analyses.
-It contains failure rate data on integrated circuits, discrete semiconductors (diodes, transistors, optoelectronic devices), resistors, capacitors, and inductors/transformers, all of which were obtained from the field usage of electronic components.
+It contains failure rate data on integrated circuits, discrete semiconductors (diodes, transistors, optoelectronic devices), resistors, capacitors, and inductors/transformers, all of which were obtained from the field usage.

 Quanterion Automated Databook (NPRD-2016, FMD-2016, EPRD-2014)

-This interactive software tool provides efficient search and retrieval of all information contained in the EPRD, NPRD, and FMD hard copy products.
-Containing a built-in search engine, information may be searched on part number, part types, manufacturer, and National Stock Number (NSN).
+This interactive software tool provides efficient search and retrieval of all information contained in the above described EPRD, NPRD, and FMD hard copy publications.
+Using its built-in search engine, information may be searched on part number, part types, manufacturer, and National Stock Number (NSN).
 Additional filters are available to specify application environment and quality levels.

 Reliability Online Automated Databook System (ROADS)-All Databooks (NPRD EPRD FMD) Subscription

-The Reliability Online Automated Databook System (ROADS) is a subscription service that provides customized access to any or all of the following databooks: NPRD, FMD, EPRD.
-The ROADS databooks will be updated periodically (as new data warrants) and configuration controlled, so that the presented data is always traceable to a specific version of a hard copy databook.
+The Reliability Online Automated Databook System (ROADS) is a subscription service that provides customized access to any or all of the following above described databooks: NPRD, FMD, EPRD.
+The ROADS databooks are updated periodically (as new data warrants) and configuration controlled, so that the data presented is always traceable to a specific version of a hard copy databook.